-All you need is nice weather, a space to hold the event at, cleaning materials, and excited volunteers.
-Invite members of your community to bring their cars (and furry pets!) to the event to get them washed in exchange for a small donation.
+All you need is nice weather, a space to hold the event, cleaning materials, and excited volunteers.
+Invite members of your community to bring their cars (and furry friends!) to the event to get them washed in exchange for a small donation.

 While the car wash is a tried-and-true fundraising effort, the addition of pets will make the event more exciting and interesting for all involved.
 Who can resist an event full of cute pets?

 Of course, if you’re getting minor students involved in an activity involving live animals, it’s essential to obtain parental permission before doing so.
 Taking your permission forms to the internet by adding waivers to your website is helpful in making sure every student that plans to participate has permission to do so.

 What if we told you that you can dance the night away while raising donations for your organization?
 Incorporate pledge fundraising methods in a fun, fitness-based event with high fundraising potential.